CsillaVamos/csillavamos/projects/Ms_thesis.md

 title: Mapping CO2 Sensitive Areas in the Ocean Using Dissolved Inorganic Carbon and Shipping Route Data
 ---

-# Mapping CO2 Sensitive Areas in the Ocean Using Dissolved Inorganic Carbon and Shipping Route Data

 *Project made for thesis in Master of Geo-information Science, in conjuction with the GasDrive project*

 ![Mapping CO2 Sensitive Areas in the Ocean Using Dissolved Inorganic Carbon and Shipping Route Data](../assets/images/MS_thesis_shipping_routes.png)